 The birthday party was the culmination of a year of activities to celebrate the 50th year of the club which included a ‘Diving Through The Ages Event’ at Macclesfield leisure centre, where club members had a chance to try a variety of equipment including a hard hat supplied by the Historic Diving Society, the re-launch of the photographic competition and a very special Annual Dinner Dance at the start of the year.

-Since then the club has continued to develop, we have faced some challenges but always come out stronger, this application outlines the current position, one of strength we hope driven by the enthusiasm and effort of the current growing membership.
+Since then the club has continued to develop, we have faced some challenges but always come out stronger.

 The finding of the stern section of the Solomon Brown by club members